 - receipted expenses

 We anticipate applications to be open from February with candidates asked to submit a 500 word proposal.
-Full details will be available early 2019.
+The closing date is the 28th February and the application form is available here.

 KBART: Knowledge Bases and Related Tools